7.4 Healthy lifestyles and healthy nutrition

 Encouraging healthy lifestyles and healthy nutrition for young people

 Healthy lifestyles and nutrition are not prioritized in strategic documents at the state level.
-According to the Global Nutrition Report 2020, BiH shows limited progress in achieving goals related to diet-associated non-communicable diseases (NCDs).
+According to the Global Nutrition Report 2020, Bosnia and Herzegovina shows limited progress in achieving goals related to diet-associated non-communicable diseases (NCDs).
 It is estimated that 18.4% of adult women and 17.1% of men are obese, which is below the regional average.
 Diabetes affects about 6.9% of adult women and 8.0% of men.
 Although these data refer to the adult population, they indicate trends that start developing during youth.

 In schools and communities, there is no systematic promotion of healthy eating habits among young people.
 Unequal access to sports activities, the lack of subsidized nutrition, and limited program interventions further hinder the adoption of healthy habits among youth.